davidjenei/davidjenei.com/notes/make.md

 Usecase
 -------

+> GNU Make is a tool which controls the generation of executables and other
+> non-source files of a program from the program's source files.

-What is a `Makefile?` It's a logic program that is both declarative and procedural.
-Usually 80% declarative and 20% procedural.
+A `Makefile` is the input file for programs called `make`.
+It's a logic program that is both declarative and procedural.

 But why both?
 To understand this, we should look into the primary usecase for make: software compilation.
-Software compilation means running a series of instructions depending on what files have changed to produce other files.
+Software compilation usually means running a series of instructions depending on what files have changed to produce other files.
+The goal is to make software compilation efficient during development: we don't want to recompile parts of the program that is unchanged.

 We can use declarative programming to specify what is effected by a file change, and use procedural programming to describe what needs to be done to create certain files.

+> Sometimes we cannot declare this dependency upfront, because this relation
+> may depend on the content of the file.
+As an example object files may not
+> only depend on `.c` files but on header files too. `gcc -MMD` can help us by
+> generating dependency files (`.d`) that we can include in the Makefile.
+This
+> approach can be useful even if don't have a ready-made tool to generate the
+> dependency files: we can generate this by ourselves too.
+Example: category
+> pages for my notebook

 **Build system**